 In order to house your horse, you’ll likely need your own barn.
 If you already have your own barn, you’ll want to make sure the facility is in good condition and allows you to care for your horses in a way that’s convenient for you and healthy for them.
 It’s important to note that the minimum size for a loose box stable is 10’ x 10’ to 12’ x 12’.
 However, this is passable for riding horses and is not recommended for draft breeds or if you’re expecting a foal.

 Those wishing to house their own horses should anticipate the cost of hay, feed concentrate/supplements, bedding, manure removal, water, and utilities for the barn.
-If you haven’t yet build your barn or plan on moving to a larger plot, you’ll want to calculate your average monthly mortgage payment.
+If you haven’t yet built your barn or plan on moving to a larger plot, you’ll want to calculate your average monthly mortgage payment.
 All of these costs, plus any additional services you may need or want, can total up to $300 to $400 a month.

 Before purchasing your horse, be sure to consider these costs associated with horse ownership so you can properly plan for any unexpected expenses and ensure the well-being of your equine friend.